erdogant/undouble/docs/source/hash_functions.rst

    +----------+

-Difference hash
+Differential hash
 --------------------------

 After the first step of decolorizing and scaling, the pixels are serially (from left to right per row) compared to their neighbor to the right.
 If the byte at position x is less than the byte at position (x+1), it gets value 1 and otherwise a 0.
 The final image hash is followed by flattening the array into a vector.

 .. |dhash| image:: ../figs/dhash.png

-.. table:: Difference hash
+.. table:: Differential hash
    :align: center

    +----------+